Skip to content

 </EntityLayout.Route>

-// Different sections with different titles
+// Multiple instances with different titles

 <EntityLayout.Route path="/cursor-rules" title="Cursor Rules">